azee/camel-template/README.md

 camel-template
 ==============

-A template for REST + Camle + ActiveMQ srvice
+A template for REST + Camel + ActiveMQ srvice

 A simple example how Camel and Hazelcast can be used in distributive systems.